-On the other hand, the aesthetic attitude is that of the reader who does not come into the text in the frame of a particular indicator, not performing certain information or specific tasks, but rather looking for a complete emotional, aesthetic and intellectual experience.
+On the other hand, the aesthetic attitude is that of the reader who does not come into the text in the frame of a particular indicator, not performing certain information or specific tasks, but rather looking for a complete emotional, aesthetic, and intellectual experience.
 Given by the lesson.
-The reader who takes such a stand not only comes to the content – providing information, stories or reasoning – but also echoes emotions, associations and memories are stimulated, the flow of images transmitted through the mind while studying.
+The reader who takes such a stand not only comes to the content – providing information, stories, or reasoning – but also echoes emotions, associations, and memories that are stimulated, the flow of images transmitted through the mind while studying.
 In other words, such a lesson is not taken as preparation for any other experience – fixing a car or voting – but as an experience.

 What station the reader takes – or more precisely, where the reader stands on the spectrum described by aesthetic and neutral – determines how “literary” the experience of a particular lesson will be.
-Although the text may contain solid clues that hold the right perspective (such as a poem, lines and stanzas with its explicit arrangement and its own set of features as a valid document), the reader can approach it as an information source – individually – poetic experience.
+Although the text may contain solid clues that hold the right perspective (such as a poem, lines, and stanzas with their explicit arrangement and their own set of features as a valid document), the reader can approach it as an information source – individually – poetic experience.
 As a source – aesthetically.
-For example, some texts from Annie Dillard, Jacques Cousteau, James Michener and Louise Thomas – both inviting lessons from either or both studies.
-It is the reader who must set the constancy, select for some specific reading focus instead of others, and it is the teacher’s job to make students aware of the possibilities.
+For example, some texts from Annie Dillard, Jacques Cousteau, James Michener, and Louise Thomas – both invite lessons from either or both studies.
+It is the reader who must set the constancy, and select some specific reading focus instead of others, and it is the teacher’s job to make students aware of the possibilities.

 Other literature research relationships.
 Transaction theory does not deny the validity of other approaches in the literature.
 Historical, biographical, and cultural perspectives can all gain insight into the literature.
 But the theory is the basic literary experience a reader encounters with a reader, a unique personality.